MICHIGAN OPERA THEATRE'S 2014-15 DANCE SEASON

 The Opera House continues its annual holiday tradition with the return of BalletMet Columbus' production of Tchaikovsky's The Nutcracker.
-For five magical performances, this holiday event features a talented cast of more than 100 professional company dancers and local children, with larger-than-life characters, narration by Sir Roger Moore, and Tchaikovsky's glorious score played by the Michigan Opera Theatre Orchestra.
+For five magical performances, this holiday event features a talented cast of more than 100 professional company dancers and local children, with larger-than-life characters, narration by Sir Roger Moore, and Tchaikovsky's enchanting score played by the Michigan Opera Theatre Orchestra.

 A variety of holiday activities at the Detroit Opera House make The Nutcracker a family outing that children and adults cherish for years to come.
 Festivities will again feature special family matinees that include box lunches, reindeer, photos with Santa and the Nutcracker, and a special opportunity to meet Nutcracker dancers on the stage in the Sugar Plum Parade.

 BalletMet Columbus, renowned for its versatility and innovative repertory, ranks among the nation's largest dance companies, and its Dance Academy ranks among the largest dance-training centers.
 Since its inception in 1978, BalletMet has added 154 company premieres to its repertoire and produced 126 world premieres.